 The QDMC is chaired by the Premier.
 The functions of the Chair of the QDMC are:

-- (a) to manage and coordinate the business of the group; - (b) to ensure, as far as practicable, that the group performs its functions.
+- (a) to manage and coordinate the business of the group; - (b) to ensure, as far as practicable, that the group performs its functions - (c) other functions given to the chairperson under this Act or another Act.